gilch/hissp/docs/tutorial.rst

 These three macros are built into the reader:
 Inject ``.#``, discard ``_#``, and gensym ``$#``.
-The reader will also check the current module's ``_macro_`` namespace (if it has one) when it encounters and unqualified macro name.
+The reader will also check the current module's ``_macro_`` namespace (if it has one) when it encounters an unqualified macro name.

 If you need more than one argument for a reader macro, use the built-in inject ``.#`` macro, which evaluates a form at read time: